caesarclown9/voltera-mobile/CODEBASE_ANALYSIS_REPORT.md

 ## CONCLUSION

-EvPower Mobile is a **well-architected, production-ready mobile application** with:
+Voltera Mobile is a **well-architected, production-ready mobile application** with:

 ✅ **Strengths:**